Dropshipping vs Order Fulfillment: 5 Key Differences in 2023

 Dropshipping Order Fulfillment is a retail fulfillment process where the buyer (e.g., a retailer or an eCommerce firm) doesn’t store the products they sell.
-Instead, they purchase the products directly from a third party and ship them directly to the customer that has purchased them, inshort they dropship products to direct customers.
+Instead, they purchase the products directly from a third party and ship order directly to the customer that has purchased them, in short they dropship products to direct customers.
 Therefore, the seller does not directly handle the product.

 As explained in greater depth below, the greatest difference between Dropshipping and order fulfillment is that the seller does not own, or even stock, any inventory.
 Instead, it is purchased from a third party (e.g., manufacturer or wholesaler) to fulfill the orders as required.

 Why does a dropshipper not show up as a stakeholder in the supply chain?

 The simple answer is that dropshipping order fulfillment is a service and not a role.
 Additionally, any of the three pillars that typically form the supply chain i.e manufacturer, wholesaler, and retailer, can play the role of a drop shipper.

 - For example, suppose a manufacturer ships its goods directly to your customer.
 In that case, they are conducting dropshipping on your behalf.